EmmaWoods73/IST659---Database-Management/README.md

 in order to answer five data questions.

 The project document outlines all design specifications detailing the data to be tracked and how the elements work together.
-Also specified are the business rules that dictate how the data is to be managed.
+Also specified are business rules that dictate how the data is to be managed.

-Implementation of the database design is also described, including the SQl statements used to create the tables and columns to constrain the data, and the database rules used.
+Implementation of the database design is also described, including SQl statements used to create the tables and columns to constrain the data, and the database rules used.

-Code written in SQL.
+All code written in SQL.